monix/monix.io/_docs/3x/execution/scheduler.md

   indefinitely, especially on top of Javascript where a long loop can mean that the UI gets frozen and where we need to be cooperative.
 - [AlwaysAsyncExecution]({{ page.path | api_base_url }}monix/execution/ExecutionModel$.html#AlwaysAsyncExecution)
-  specifies that units of work within a loop should always execute asynchronously on each step, being basically the mode of operation for Scala's `Future`.
+  specifies that each task should be treated as if it were asynchronous, being basically the mode of operation for Scala's `Future`.
 - [SynchronousExecution]({{ page.path | api_base_url }}monix/execution/ExecutionModel$.html#SynchronousExecution)
-  specifies that synchronous execution should always be preferred, for as long as possible, being basically the mode of operation for the Scalaz `Task`.
+  specifies that tasks should be executed synchronously for as long as possible, being basically the mode of operation for the Scalaz `Task`.

 You can retrieve the configured `ExecutionModel` by calling `Scheduler.executionModel`.
 Here's the default: